 - 1. Student conference and/or warning - 2.
 Parent notification by phone, note or referral - 3.
 Remove from class or group (temporary or permanent) - 4.
 Parental conference - 5.
 Alternative placement-calm down room (short term) - 6.
 Loss of special classes, activities, or recess (all or part) - 7.
 Assigned seating in classroom or cafeteria - 8.
 Restitution (Financial, replacement, repair, etc.) - 9.
 Involve law enforcement - 10.
 Refer to other social agencies-outside counselors - 11.
-Suspension - 12.
+Detentions - 12.
+In-School or Out of School Suspension - 13.
+Expulsion - 14.
 Any other disciplinary action deemed appropriate under the circumstances.

-In an emergency situation the student may be brought directly to the office or other safe location by the teacher, principal or designated staff.
+In an emergency situation, the student may be brought directly to the office or other safe location by the teacher, principal or designated staff.